 "Lex Luthor's son, Leslie Luckaby, takes over as owner of the Daily Planet and makes a play for Lois.
 Lois and Clark consider conceiving a child together."

-On this day in 1998, The X-Files aired "Mind's Eye."
+On this day in 1998 (in the U.S.), The X-Files aired "Mind's Eye."
 Officially, this served as the sixteenth episode in the program's fifth season, and here's the plot summary as provided by IMDB.com:

 "The prime suspect in a murder case is a woman who has been blind since birth, leading Mulder and Scully to conclude she may possess the ability to see through a killer's eyes."